Alonso-del-Arte/blackjack/CONTRIBUTING.md

 * Prefer spaces to tabs.
 * Opening curly braces should not go on lines by themselves.
 * As much as is practical, each class in Source Packages should have a corresponding test class in Test Packages.
+That includes abstract classes as well as interfaces having one or more default implementations.
 * Do not delete test classes nor test stubs without explanation.
-* Do not add dependencies.
+* Do not add dependencies, except Hamcrest and JUnit if your IDE does not have those in the project at the outset.
 * No comments except Javadoc, TODO or FIXME.
 * Prefer small commits.
 But avoid making a pull request for a single commit (unless it's to fix a defect).
 * Pull requests should address a TODO or FIXME comment in the source, or an open issue on GitHub.